NunoDuarte/GazeDialogue/python/README.md

 # Python Project for PupilLabs interface for object and iCub detection using eye-tracker
 Software for Identifying from Gaze Fixations the Recognized Object or Face

+### Current version of onlineDetect uses tensorflow object detection network trained on icub faces
+So you need to get the icub-face-detection repo to make it work

 ## Requirements to make it work
 1. tensorflow models - object detection
 2. pylsl